-There are eight Level 3 BCATS unit standards listed on the NZQF.
-The Level 3 BCATS unit standards are:
+There are eight Level 3 BCATS unit standards.
+They have been designed to be:

-- Flexible enough so that teachers/students can select their own projects. - Able to be achieved by undertaking projects in any of BCITO's trades. - Able to be achieved in school workshops, training establishments, outdoor areas, and/or in the workplace during industry placements ('work experience'). - Explicit that attaining commercial competence is not a requirement. - Suitable for students participating in Build-Ability competitions or in 3+2, Gateway, or Youth Guarantee programmes. - Responsive to the reality that some students will likely be enrolled for a full school year, whereas others may be able to engage in BCATS for only part of it.
+- Flexible enough so that teachers/students can select their own projects. - Able to be achieved by undertaking projects in any of BCITO's trades. - Able to be achieved in school workshops, training establishments, outdoor areas, and/or in the workplace during industry placements ('work experience'). - Appropriate for school students and others in circumstances where attaining commercial competence is not possible. - Suitable for students participating in secondary-tertiary programmes such as Trades Academies, 3+2, Gateway, or Youth Guarantee programmes.